Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Baltimore has two wins against the spread in five games this season.

-- The Ravens have been favored by 2.5 points or more three times this season and have not covered the spread in any of them.
+- This season, the Ravens are winless against the spread when entering a game as a favorite of 3 points or more (in three chances).

-- Baltimore's games this year have hit the over on three of five set point totals (60%).
+- Baltimore's games this year have gone over the total in three out of five opportunities (60%).

-- The Ravens put up 27.2 points per game, four more than the Chargers allow per matchup (23.2).
+- The Ravens rack up 27.2 points per game, four more than the Chargers give up per matchup (23.2).

-- Baltimore is 1-2 against the spread and 2-1 overall this season when the team scores more than 23.2 points.
+- Baltimore is 1-2 against the spread and 2-1 overall this season when the team puts up more than 23.2 points.

-- In games that Baltimore picks up over 371.8 yards, the team is 2-3 against the spread and 4-1 overall.
+- Baltimore is 2-3 against the spread and 4-1 overall when the team amasses more than 371.8 yards.

-- This year, the Ravens have six turnovers, one fewer than the Chargers have takeaways (7).
+- The Ravens have six giveaways this season, while the Chargers have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Chargers.